 There are a few reasons why I love these sweet potato wedges, starting with how easy it is to make them.
 They only require a few ingredients, which you likely have in your pantry.
-These crispy sweet potato wedges also only require a few steps and minimal prep, so you’ll have a tasty side dish in no time.

 Including cornflour is the secret to this sweet potato wedges oven recipe.
 This ingredient allows you to skip the typical frying process for a healthier side dish with less oil.
 Yet, you’ll still achieve a delicious, crispy wedge.